Departing from Moji Port to the battlefield

 50% |

-The urban areas of Moji and Shimonoseki are located in Kitakyushu and southern Honshu and are transportation gateways that affect industrial harvests.
-They are the most concentrated and flammable targets in Japan’s most flammable areas.
-Detonating these centers would cripple the economic power of the entire industrial complex within a 10-mile radius of the attack area.
+The urban areas of Moji and Shimonoseki serve as transportation gateways between Kitakyushu and southern Honshu, significantly impacting industrial production.
+As highly concentrated and flammable urban targets, they were designated as high-priority objectives.
+Striking these centers was intended to cripple the economic capacity of the entire industrial complex within a 10-mile radius.

-Destroying these two cities and their complex system of handling transportation would severely disrupt Japan’s economy and military production.
-Neglected ferry facilities cannot replace overburdened railway facilities, except for weeks.
-Saving 10 hours in freight transport (using the Kanmon Tunnel and its marshaling yard) would come at a cost.
-Eventually, a successful railway would eliminate alternatives such as piers and water transportation facilities.
+The destruction of these two cities and their complex transportation infrastructure severely disrupted Japan’s economy and military production.
+Ferry facilities were insufficient to replace damaged railway networks for several weeks.
+Disrupting the 10-hour freight transport link (via the Kanmon Tunnel and its marshaling yard) had significant consequences, effectively eliminating alternatives like piers and water transport.

-During World War II, the Japanese military captured approximately 130,000 Allied soldiers (American, British, Dutch, Australian, Canadian, Indian, New Zealand, etc.) across the Asia-Pacific as prisoners of war.
-More than 30,000 were sent to Japan by ship to fill the domestic labor shortage.
-Nearly 70 POW transport vessels of all sizes arrived in Japan, and most entered Moji Port.
-POWs were sent by train from Mojiko Station or Shimonoseki Station on the opposite shore to various parts of Japan, where they were employed in coal mines, mines, shipyards, factories, and other locations.
+During World War II, the Japanese military captured approximately 130,000 Allied soldiers (American, British, Dutch, Australian, Canadian, Indian, New Zealander, etc.) across the Asia-Pacific as prisoners of war.
+More than 30,000 were transported to Japan by ship to address domestic labor shortages.
+Nearly 70 POW transport vessels of various sizes arrived in Japan, the majority of which entered Moji Port.
+From there, POWs were sent by train from Mojiko Station or Shimonoseki Station to various labor sites across Japan, including coal mines, shipyards, and factories.

 Moji Port just after the end of the war (U.S. National Archives)

-■Prisoners who arrived at Moji Port on the “Hell Ship”
+■ Prisoners Arriving at Moji Port on “Hell Ships”

-Those who died immediately after entering Moji Port were cremated on the beach or at the municipal crematorium in Maruyama Town.
-Those who could manage to walk were sent to camps across Japan, but seriously ill patients were housed at Kokura Army Hospital, Shimonoseki Quarantine Station, Moji Camp, and other locations.
+Those who died upon arrival at Moji Port were cremated on the beach or at the municipal crematorium in Maruyama Town.
+Those capable of walking were sent to camps throughout Japan, while the critically ill were taken to Kokura Army Hospital, Shimonoseki Quarantine Station, or Moji Camp.

-This camp was opened on November 27, 1945, using the YMCA building in Kusunoki-cho, Moji City (currently Oimatsu-cho, Moji Ward).
-The name changed depending on the period, but the last official name was “Fukuoka POW Camp No. 4 Branch Camp.”
+This camp opened on November 27, 1942, utilizing the YMCA building in Kusunoki-cho, Moji City (now Oimatsu-cho, Moji Ward).
+Its designation changed over time, but its final official name was “Fukuoka POW Camp No. 4 Branch Camp.”

 Moji POW camp immediately after the end of the war | Moji YMCA

-Approximately 300 prisoners of war, including British, American, and Dutch nationals, were “settled” here, and they were mainly forced to work as cargo workers on ships docked at Moji Port and in warehouses around Sotohama Station.
-A British former POW who spent about two and a half years in Moji said that although he suffered from harsh labor, hunger, and violence from the guards, some Japanese were kind.
+Approximately 300 prisoners, including British, American, and Dutch nationals, were interred here.
+They were primarily forced into hard labor as cargo handlers at Moji Port and the warehouses surrounding Sotohama Station.
+A former British POW who spent two and a half years in Moji recalled suffering from brutal labor, hunger, and violence from guards, though he also noted that some Japanese individuals showed kindness.

-In addition to them, we temporarily housed seriously ill patients from POW transport ships that entered Moji Port, and many of the deaths occurred from here.
-By the end of the war, a total of 191 people had died in this camp, but if you include the 93 people who died on the transport ship just before landing, the total number would be 284 (303 according to other sources).
-Their remains were first stored in a camp and later moved to the Hongan-ji temple, but as this temple burned down, they were buried in the mass grave of Daio-ji Temple in Shoji-cho in May 1945.
-After the end of the war, these remains were recovered by the Occupation Forces and interred together in the columbarium of the British Commonwealth War Cemetery in Yokohama.
+The camp also served as temporary housing for seriously ill patients from transport ships, and many deaths occurred here.
+By the end of the war, 191 prisoners had died at this camp.
+Including the 93 who died on transport ships just before landing, the death toll reached 284 (303 according to other sources).
+Their remains were initially stored at the camp and later moved to Hongan-ji Temple.
+After the temple was destroyed by fire, they were moved to a mass grave at Daiyuji Temple in Shoji-cho in May 1945.
+After the war, these remains were recovered by Allied Occupation Forces and interred at the British Commonwealth War Cemetery in Yokohama.

 Immediately after the end of the war, the town of Moji became a burnt-out ruin.
 Daiyuji Temple at the foot of the mountain, and a mass graveyard halfway up the mountain (owned by the U.S. National Archives)